CylinderDepth: Cylindrical Spatial Attention for Multi-View Consistent Self-Supervised Surround Depth Estimation: Experiments

 \subsection{Ablation Studies}

-To better assess our contribution and validate its effectiveness, we conduct ablation studies examining the impact of the proposed geometry-guided spatial attention during both training and inference, compare applying the attention only at a low scale versus at all scales, and analyze the role of feature similarity within our spatial attention. \paragraph{Spatial Attention} To evaluate the influence of the proposed spatial attention mechanism, we keep the architecture unchanged and replace our attention weights (cf.~Eq.~\ref{eq:attention}) with an identity matrix, i.e., each token attends only to itself.
+To better assess our contribution and validate its effectiveness, we conduct ablation studies examining the impact of the proposed geometry-guided spatial attention during both training and inference, compare applying the attention only at a low scale versus at all scales, and analyze the role of the encoder design within our spatial attention. \paragraph{Spatial Attention} To evaluate the influence of the proposed spatial attention mechanism, we keep the architecture unchanged and replace our attention weights (cf.~Eq.~\ref{eq:attention}) with an identity matrix, i.e., each token attends only to itself.
 We evaluate two settings: (i) identity-train, where the network is trained with identity attention, and (ii) identity-inference, where a model trained with our spatial attention is tested using identity attention.
 This study isolates the contribution of our spatial attention mechanism and demonstrates the benefit of cross-image feature sharing for multi-view consistency, particularly at inference (see Tab.~\ref{tab:ablation}).

 \paragraph{Low-Scale Spatial Attention} We apply spatial attention only at the coarsest feature scale (cf.~Sec.~\ref{sec:method}), as cross-image attention behaves like a smoothing operator on the feature maps.
 By restricting attention to the lowest resolution, we enforce global multi-view consistency while preserving fine-scale structures in the higher-resolution features.
-In contrast, SurroundDepth applies attention at all scales and, for ablation, we do the same.
+In contrast, SurroundDepth applies attention at all scales by downsampling the high-resolution feature maps; for the ablation, we do the same.
 The predictions of this variant of our method exhibit reduced edge sharpness and appear over-smoothed, with slightly worse overall depth accuracy.
 Yet, the multi-view consistency does not improve significantly (see Tab.~\ref{tab:ablation} and supp. material).

-\paragraph{Geometric and Contextual Attention} We combine cylindrical spatial distance with feature similarity, reducing attention between tokens that are geometrically close but feature-wise dissimilar, and reinforcing it when tokens are feature-wise similar (cf.~Eq.~\ref{eq:attention}).
-As shown in Tab.~\ref{tab:ablation}, integrating feature-similarity weighting into the geometric spatial attention improves the multi-view consistency compared to a variant with geometric attention only, but slightly reduces overall depth accuracy.
-We attribute this limitation to the rather narrow feature space of the encoder, requiring further investigation in the future.